 Is it biased against undergraduates who are not white, male and affluent?
 The notion may seem absurd on its face.
 The lecture is an old and well-established tradition in education.
-To most of us, it simply is the way college courses are taught.
-Yet a growing body of evidence suggests that the lecture is not generic or neutral, but a specific cultural form that favors some people while discriminating against others, including women, minorities and low-income and first-generation college students.
 The Benefits of No-Tech Note Taking.
 The moment of truth for me came in the spring 2013 semester.

 Memory Pre and Post Test To introduce the topic of memory techniques, use the Memory Test handout to do a Memory Pre and Post Test to involve students actively in the topic.
+After the memory test, present the information on memory and forgetting.
+To begin this exercise, tell students that you will be giving them a memory test with two parts.
 Writing Spaces Open Textbook Chapters.
 Rosenberg reading games.
 Surviving your group project.
 Now that you have created your project task list, it’s time to decide how you’ll get all of the work done.

 You’ll need to determine in what order the tasks need to be done, when the tasks need to be completed, and who is responsible for each task.
 You can use backward planning to guide these decisions.
 Begin with the day the assignment is due.
 Cellphones in school: a teaching tool or distraction?
 After 20 years of teaching, Miriam Morgenstern is calling it quits this month.

 The Lowell High School history and ESL teacher is starting an educational nonprofit, although that’s not the only reason she’s leaving the classroom.
 Another is her frustration with students and their cellphones.
 The texting, tweeting, and Snapchatting during class time are “an incredible distraction, and makes it much more difficult to teach,” she said.
+“It’s pretty hard to compete with a very funny YouTube video.”
+Advertisement.
 How Concerned Should We Be about Cell Phones in Class?
 As faculty, it seems we are very concerned about cell phones in the classroom.